Articulation Disorder: When Is It Baby Babble And When Is It A Problem?

 However, there is a difference between your child assuming a character’s ‘voice’ and being unable to pronounce words properly for a medical reason or a learned reason.

-As their speech muscles learn to form the right shape to create words, they may make a ‘w’ sound instead of an ‘r’ sound.
+As their speech muscles learn to form the right shape to create words, they may make a ‘w’ sound instead of an ‘r’ sound, for instance.

 In fact, it’s best to book an appointment for your child as soon as you suspect a problem.